stich86/lpac-libmbim-wrapper/README.md

 `./wrapper.py notification process 5 -r` <-- this will tell remote SM-DS server to release eSIM profile for ICCID `8939XXXXXXXXXXXXXXX`.

 `./wrapper.py notification process 9 -r` <-- this will tell remote SM-DS server to release eSIM profile for ICCID `8931XXXXXXXXXXXXXXX`.

+The flag `-r` will remove the task from the list.

 # Others